3 Key Principles for Better E-Learning Design

 Learn how to create more effective e-learning by focusing on meaningful content, connecting to the bigger learning picture, and making intentional design choices.

-How to design e-learning that actually helps people learn
+How do you design e-learning that actually helps people learn?

 In this post, we’ll explore three fundamental principles that will help you move beyond basic content delivery to create courses that drive real understanding and practical application.

-Here’s a common trap: We often think that learning equals information sharing.
-You might be tempted to pack your course with facts and figures, but that’s only part of the story.
+Here’s a common trap: You might be tempted to pack your course with facts and figures, but that’s only part of the story.
 What really matters is how learners make sense of that information.

 Think about it this way: If you’re watching a movie, you don’t just want raw footage where you have to figure out what it all means.
 Instead, you want a story that pulls everything together.